-Bump Stocks Will Soon Be Illegal, But That's Not Slowing Sales
+Bump Stocks Will Soon Be Illegal, But That's Not Stopping Sales

 But it's anyone's guess how many people will dispose of their bump stocks.
 About half a million of the devices have been sold since 2010, and so far relatively few have been turned in to authorities — even in the handful of states that banned them before the federal rule came out in December.

 One reason may be a lingering hope that the ban will be reversed.
-Gun rights activists have filed several lawsuits, accusing the government of bowing to political pressure in reversing earlier rulings that found bump stocks to be legal.
+Gun rights activists have filed several lawsuits, accusing the government of bowing to political pressure when the ATF reversed its earlier findings that bump stocks were legal.

 Tim Harmsen is a bump stock owner and one of the plaintiffs in a suit filed by Gun Owners of America.

 "The issue for me is government overreach," he says.
-"The Executive Branch just said, 'Hey, we want you, basically ATF, an agency, to rewrite, reinterpret federal law so that we can get the outcome we want.'"
+"The executive branch just said, 'Hey, we want you, basically ATF, an agency, to rewrite, reinterpret federal law so that we can get the outcome we want.'"

 Harmsen is a firearms expert with a social media following and YouTube channel.
 He says he's not about to encourage anyone to break the law, but he predicts some people will, as they did with earlier bans on extended ammunition magazines.